Éric Rohmer: 1972–1987: Adaptations and Comedies and Proverbs

+In 1974, Rohmer completed a doctoral thesis on Murnau at the Université Paris I under the supervision of Étienne Souriau.

-Following the Moral Tales Rohmer wanted to make a less personal film and adapted a novella by Heinrich von Kleist, La Marquise d'O... in 1976.
+After the Moral Tales, Rohmer wanted to make a less personal film and adapted Heinrich von Kleist's novella The Marquise of O as La Marquise d'O... in 1976.
 It was one of Rohmer's most critically acclaimed films, with many critics ranking it with My Night at Maud's and Claire's Knee.
-Rohmer stated that "It wasn't simply the action I was drawn to, but the text itself.
+Rohmer said: "It wasn't simply the action I was drawn to, but the text itself.
 I didn't want to translate it into images, or make a filmed equivalent.
 I wanted to use the text as if Kleist himself had put it directly on the screen, as if he were making a movie ...
 Kleist didn't copy me and I didn't copy him, but obviously there was an affinity."

 In 1978 Rohmer made the Holy Grail legend film Perceval le Gallois, based on a 12th-century manuscript by Chrétien de Troyes.
-The film received mostly poor critical reviews.
-Tom Milne said that the film was "almost universally greeted as a disappointment, at best a whimsical exercise in the faux-naif in its attempt to capture the poetic simplicity of medieval faith, at worse an anticlimatic blunder" and that it was "rather like watching the animation of a medieval manuscript, with the text gravely read aloud while the images — cramped and crowded, coloured with jewelled brilliance, delighting the eye with bizarre perspectives — magnificently play the role traditionally assigned to marginal illuminations."
+The film received mostly poor reviews.
+Tom Milne said the film was "almost universally greeted as a disappointment, at best a whimsical exercise in the faux-naif in its attempt to capture the poetic simplicity of medieval faith, at worse an anticlimatic blunder" and that it was "rather like watching the animation of a medieval manuscript, with the text gravely read aloud while the images—cramped and crowded, coloured with jewelled brilliance, delighting the eye with bizarre perspectives—magnificently play the role traditionally assigned to marginal illuminations."
 In 1980 Rohmer made a film for television of his stage production of Kleist's play Catherine de Heilbronn, another work with a medieval setting.